 On your application, we will ask you to provide the following information about your educational background:

-- All postsecondary and graduate institutions you have attended
+- All undergraduate and graduate institutions you have attended after high school (postsecondary school)

 - Academic degree(s) pursued and/or received